SyedM-dev/crib/README.md

 # TODO

+- [ ] FIX: bug where `move_line_up/down` dont honor folding.
+    - idk .. wyyy but it is soo hard. somehow handle \n seperately without interfering with folding.

+- [ ] Do this thing where folds are properly shifted on newline addition / deletion.
-- [ ] Add folding support at tree-sitter level (basic folding is done).
+- [ ] Add support for brackets/quotes to auto-close. (also for backspace)
+    - it also doesnt actually add a closer if it exists and is matched.
 - [ ] Add feature where doing enter uses tree-sitter to add newline with indentation.
     - it should also put stuff like `}` on the next line.
+- [ ] Add the highlight of block edges when cursor is on a bracket (or in).
 - [ ] Add this thing where selection double click on a bracket selects whole block.
-    - (only on the first time) and sets mode to WORD.
+    - (only on the first time) and sets mode to `WORD`.
-- [ ] Add the highlight of block edges when cursor is on a bracket (or in).
-- [ ] Add support for brackets/quotes to auto-close. (also for backspace)
 - [ ] Add support for virtual cursor where edits apply at all the places.
+- [ ] Add alt + click to set multiple cursors.
 - [ ] Add search / replace along with search / virtual cursors are searched pos.
-- [ ] Add alt + click to set multiple cursors.
 - [ ] Add support for undo/redo.
 - [ ] Add `.scm` files for all the supported languages.
 (2/14) Done.
 - [ ] Add splash screen / minigame jumping.